Hitotsubashi/css-namespacing/README.md

 # css-namespacing

-The `css-namespacing` allows add a namespace to specified class names.
+`css-namespacing` allows you to quickly and precisely add the named namespace to the classname specified in the CSS code

 ## Getting Started